JamesSkemp/words/content/post/aspnet-charts-example-odin-sphere-part-2-parsing-the-xml.md

 +++
 title = "ASP.NET charts example: Odin Sphere: Part 2 - Parsing the XML"
-summary = "In part two of a series on creating charts with ASP.NET, we grab an XML data file and populate our custom objects from part one with the necessary data." draft = false comments = true date = "2010-08-14T14:00:00-05:00"
+description = "In part two of a series on creating charts with ASP.NET, we grab an XML data file and populate our custom objects from part one with the necessary data." draft = false comments = true date = "2010-08-14T14:00:00-05:00"